"Licensed to write copy

 Later, I moved to New Mexico & started up my own freelance shop.
 While thinking of a name for my biz, the vanity plate seemed ideal.
 Hence, AD-RITR Creative Services was born!

-The AD-RITR plate traveled with me to Iowa many years later & now resides with me in Nevada.
+The AD-RITR plate traveled with me to Iowa many years later, then Nevada for about 5 years, and now back in Iowa again, but the other corner of the state.

 The only thing that has changed slightly is whether or not the state allows for the dash (or hyphen).
 While it's probably not legal, I've been known to add one with duct tape in the past.